googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 ## Case Study: Hinting Noto Devanagari Serif Variable font

 For the remainer of this document we will look at adding hinting to the Noto Serif Devanagari Variable font.
+Noto is a global font collection for writing in all modern and ancient languages.
+Noto Serif Devanagari is a modulated (“serif”) design for setting texts in the Indic Devanagari script.
+The Variable font supports multiple weights and widths.
 All of the processes and workflow can be followed and adapted for other complex script Variable fonts.
 A good way to begin, to evaluate the overall effects of hinting, is to run the VTT Autohinter, and review the output.

 **Determining benefits of Hinting by running the Autohinter**